maxsitt/insect-detect-docs/docs/software/programming.md

 ## Frame capture

-If you want to only capture images, e.g. for training data collection, you can use the following script to save HQ frames (e.g. 3840x2160 px) to .jpg at a specified time interval (e.g. every second).
-The downscaled full FOV LQ frames (e.g. 320x320 px) can be saved to .jpg additionally, e.g. to include them in the training data, as the detection model will do inference on LQ frames (however it is recommended downscale the annotated HQ images in Roboflow
+If you want to only capture images, e.g. for training data collection, you can use the following script to save HQ frames (e.g. 1920x1080 px) to .jpg at a specified time interval (e.g. every second).
+Optionally, the downscaled LQ frames (e.g. 320x320 px) can be saved to .jpg additionally, e.g. to include them in the training data, as the detection model will do inference on LQ frames (however it is recommended downscale the annotated HQ images in Roboflow